 3. Be Competitive… But Not With Others

 Braiden loves a challenge… in particular practice incentives.
 Give him a goal with a reward and he’s all over it.
-But do not make challenges social.
-Like myself when I was his age, challenges against other students get him all stressed out and I don’t blame him one bit!
-The pressure to compete and win gets in the way of learning and having fun.
+Try to avoid challenges against other students as this can leave young students stressed out when the pressure to compete and win gets in the way of learning and having fun.

-When piano lessons are competing with soccer, hockey, dirt bikes, and tonka trucks, playing for simple enjoyment just won’t hack it all of the time.
+When piano lessons are competing with soccer, hockey, dirt bikes, and Tonka trucks, playing for simple enjoyment just won’t hack it all of the time.
 Piano lessons are fun… and then hard… and then fun again.
-The pure act of learning piano will not be enjoyable 100 percent of the time.
+The pure act of learning piano will not be enjoyable 100% of the time.
 So to get kids through the “hard times” it is important that they always have a purpose… be it an upcoming recital, a practice incentive, or a family concert.

 6. Provide Role Models

 It is important that kids see what they can become.
-Piano lessons become much more relevant for Braiden when he is able to play lead sheets from popular artists that are “cool”.
-He’ll come to appreciate the cool factor of Beethoven and Mozart one day but for now it is simply easier to inspire him with Youtube videos of The Piano Guys.
+Piano lessons become much more relevant for Braiden when he is able to play lead sheets from popular artists that are “cool” and current.
+Providing opportunities for the young boys in your studio to frequently see your more advanced male students “in action” is also really important.

 7. Focus On Action

 It is tough for young piano kids to connect emotionally to a piece of music.
 That is why, for students like Braiden, piano pieces with a bit of a story line or clear actions are always his favorite; it is simply easier for him to relate.
-Don’t avoid emotional pieces altogether, but be sure to intersperse them with some car chases and popcorn.
+If there is no clear story… create one together!